visioncortex/SymCode/symcode/doc/symcode.md

 However, we saw a performance bottleneck (in terms of efficiency) in the middle of development when we used test cases with higher resolutions.
 We figured it would be wiser to switch to binary images, which are much more efficient and easier to work with.

-> Each subsection below begins with a more general description of the processing stage (what are consistent across any SymCode scanner implementations), followed by an explanation of the specific implementation of our *Acute32SymcodeScanner* system.
+> Each subsection below begins with a more general description of the processing stage (what are consistent across any SymCode scanner implementations), followed by explanation of the specific implementation of *Acute32SymcodeScanner*, if any.

 ### Stage 1: Locate Finder Candidates

 > If the raw frame input is RGB, we first binarize it using appropriate thresholds.

 Clusters can be easily extracted from a binary image by finding "pixel islands".
 Each cluster is tested by *is_finder* in *FinderInterface* to see if it is a **finder candidate**.
-The goal of this stage is to find the positions of all finder candidates in the frame, but other information such as shape of the cluster should be returned as well if they are needed in the next stage.
+The goal of this stage is to find the positions of all finder candidates in the frame, but other information such as shape of the cluster should be returned as well if they are needed in your implementation in the next stage (fitting transform).

 It may be a good idea to throw an error on **invalid numbers** of finder candidates.
 Make sure you can identify **at least 4 feature points** from your finder candidates for stage 2.
 On the other hand, **too many finder candidates** may lead to performance issues in stage 2, depending on your implementation.

 > A minimum of 4 feature points is needed because **at least 4 point correspondences are required to fit a perspective transform**.
 More on this in the next stage.

-<ins>*Acute32*</ins>
+<u>*Acute32*</u>

-The class we use for the finder is *CircleFinder*, which is basically just a circle.
+The class we use for finder is *CircleFinder*, which is basically just a circle.

 The advantage of using a circle is that, in general, it always transforms into an ellipse under any **perspective distortion**, making it relatively easy to detect.
 Our implementation looks at each cluster in 6 **rotations from 0 to &pi; radians**, and see if its **image delta** with a **generated ellipse** exceeds a certain threshold (both *BinaryImage::rotate* and *Shape::is_ellipse* are available in the core library *visioncortex*, which is also a major reason why we chose circle for finder).